vbrazo/interview-archives/README.md

 - What kind of tests do you judge important and essential for a backend app?
 - What's a shared context in `RSpec`?
 - What's `TDD`?

+## iOS

+- What’s the difference between var and let?
+Which one would you choose for properties in a struct and why?
+- What are lazy properties?
+- What are closures?
+- What’s the application and controller lifecycle?
+- Which are the ways of achieving concurrency in iOS?
+- Explain the different types of iOS Application States.
+- Describe managed object context and the functionality that it provides.
+- Have you ever written a networking layer?
+Describe briefly how did/would you do that?
+- How do you parse JSON in Swift?
+How do you parse XML in Swift?
+- What’s a dispatch group?
+- How do you find and resolve memory leaks?
+- Do you have experience with unit testing?
+How about UI testing?
+- Have you ever developed a test-driven project (TDD)?
+- What is declarative programming?
+Have you tried SwiftUI yet?
+- Do you prefer imperative or declarative programming in iOS?

+## Android

+- Which are the ways of achieving concurrency in Android?